Telecommunication-Telemedia-Assessment/sophoappeal_rule_prediction/README.md

 ## Usage

 * `evaluate_models.py` generic script to train such DNN models
-* `rule_of_thirds.sh` training script for rule of thirds prediction
+* `rule_of_thirds.sh` training script for the rule of thirds prediction
 * `simplicity.sh` training script for image simplicity

-Both training steps are not required if you just want to use the described models, for this you can use
+Both training steps are not required if you just want to use the described models, for this, you can use

 * `predict.py` and
 * `predict_all.sh` that demonstrates for the best two models and for both rules the usage.